karma-exchange-org/kex-v4s-adapter/README.md

 TODO(avaliani): automate this step

-##### [5] Configure the Karma Exchange adminstrator settings for your organization
+##### [5] Configure the Karma Exchange settings

 * Select the "Karma Exchange" app
-* Select the "Karma Exchange Settings" tab
+* Select the "Karma Exchange Admin" tab
-* Click new
-* Specify the organization id, secret key, and server url from step [1]
+* Specify the required info.
+Note that the karma exchange organization id, karma exchange secret key, and karma exchange server url the same as in step [1].
-* (recommended) Specify a default shift contact / default organizer for your organization
 * Click save